Table of Contents

 - Ensuring that resources are used efficiently and for the highest value

 - Meets the specific needs of the project stakeholders

-the relocation of a small office and the organisation of the Olympics share certain basic principles, but present very different management challenges.
+the relocation of a small office and the organization of the Olympics share certain basic principles, but present very different management challenges.
 Targets may be represented as:

 Ex: The construction of a new HQ.

 Ex: Relocating employees from various locations to a new headquarters

 Ex: Reduced transportation costs and the care of facilities.

 - Strategic goals

 Ex: Doubling the share price of a company in three years.

 Who need and use Project management?